cln-Kafka/cln-Kafka/README.md

 ### :man_technologist: About Me :
 I am a Biomedical Engineering student interested in programming especially in mobile development track.
-- I'm still a student in 3rd year and I'm open for any interesting internship.
+- I'm still a student in 3rd year.

 - In my free time, I learn new things or make 3D designs and posting them on my instagram account.